 - You can't lean on institutional brand recognition the way a Penn or Columbia applicant might

-- Your recommenders matter more — a glowing letter from a well-known professor or industry figure at your school carries significant weight
+- Your recommenders matter more.
+A glowing letter from a well-known professor or industry figure at your school carries significant weight

 - Your GPA is evaluated in the context of your institution's rigor (a 3.8 at UT Austin's McCombs is read differently than a 3.8 at a less rigorous program, in both directions)

-- Your narrative has to do more work — it needs to show clearly why you and your path are compelling, without the credential shorthand
+- Your narrative has to do more work.
+It needs to show clearly why you and your path are compelling, without the credential shorthand

-The Specific Advantage State School Applicants Have
+What Specific Advantage Do State School Applicants Have?

 This is the thing nobody says out loud: diversity of institutional background is valuable to these programs.

 M7 MBA programs are trying to build cohorts that reflect different perspectives, industries, and regions.
 A cohort of 100% Ivy League admits is not actually the product they're trying to build.
-State school applicants who are exceptional are often more interesting, not less — because they've competed and won in a different environment.
+State school applicants who are exceptional are often more interesting, not less, because they've competed and won in a different environment.

 If you went to a large public university, you likely had to fight harder for research positions, leadership roles, and internship opportunities.
 That story, told compellingly, is an asset.